5genesis/ELCM/README.md

 `- INFO - 1: Text; 2: 1; 3: <<UNDEFINED>>; 4: NoProblem`

 #### Run.SingleSliceCreationTime
 Sends the Slice Creation Time reported by the Slice Manager to InfluxDb.
+This task will not perform any deployment by itself, and will only read the values for an slice deployed during the experiment pre-run stage.
 Configuration values:
 - `ExecutionId`: Id of the execution (can be dinamically expanded from `@{ExecutionId}`)
 - `WaitForRunning`: Boolean, wait until the Slice Manager reports that the slice is running, or retrieve results inmediatelly
 - `Timeout`: 'WaitForRunning' timeout in (aprox) seconds
 - `SliceId`: Slice ID to check (can be dinamically expanded from `@{SliceId}`)

+#### Run.SliceCreationTime
+Repeats a cycle of slice creation and deletion for a configured number of times, obtaining the Slice Creation Time on each iteration and sending the values to the configured InfluxDb database.
+This task does not take into account the slices deployed during the experiment's pre-run stage (if any).
+This task uses a local NEST file to describe the slice to be deployed.
+Configuration values:
+- `ExecutionId`: Id of the execution (can be dinamically expanded from `@{ExecutionId}`)
+- `NEST`: Absolute path of the NEST file to use
+- `Iterations`: Number of iterations.
+Defaults to 25
+- `Timeout`: Timeout in (aprox) seconds to wait until the slice is running or deleted before skipping the iteration.
+If not specified or set to None the task will continue indefinitelly.

 #### Run.TapExecute
 Executes a TAP TestPlan, with the possibility of configuring external parameters.
 Configuration values: